 All hallways in the College of Nursing are equipped with smoke and heat detection alarms as well as smoke doors midway in each hallway.
 These heat and smoke detectors plus the smoke doors are wired to the fire alarm panel in the College of Nursing.
-Individual rooms have their own hard-wired smoke detectors.
-If activated, these smoke detectors do not sound through the main fire alarm system in the building but sound only in the individual room.
-If the room's smoke alarm should sound, the occupant should evaluate the cause before pulling the nearest alarm stations (located in the hallways).

 Any tampering with smoke heat detector system will result in dismissal from the college.